Matrix7689/BFS-UCS-AStar/README.md

 4,4 5,4 6,3
 ```

-## Setup

-- Simply download this project as a zip, unzip it.
-- Use any C++11 IDE or even the command prompt, compile and run "bfs_ucs_astar.cpp".
-- The program will auto-generate an "output.txt" file with the results inside the text file.

 ## Test Cases

-- "more_test_cases" folder includes 50 *input.txt* files with the expected *output.txt* files.
+- The "more_test_cases" folder includes 50 *input.txt* files with the expected *output.txt* files.
 - Combination of BFS, UCS and A* test cases with grid sizes upto 100x100.
-- Simply copy the contents of the file and paste it inside "input.txt" in order to try a test case OR rename the file to *input.txt*.
+- To try out a test case either rename the file to *input.txt* or copy the contents of the file and paste it inside "input.txt".

 ## Miscellaneous Notes
 - The program will only work on a file named "input.txt", **NOT** "input50.txt" or "inputXYZ.txt".
+- The "input.txt" file has to be on the same directory level as that of "bfs_ucs_astar.cpp".
 - The program will overwrite the "output.txt" file if one already exists!
 - UCS and A* test cases could take more time depending on the input grid.
 - The contents of "input.txt" should strictly follow the format mentioned [above](#inputtxt-format), otherwise you may run into an unexpected error.